planetrobbie/terraform-vault-lb/README.md

-This Terraform code instantiate a [Google Cloud HTTPS Load Balancer](https://cloud.google.com/load-balancing/docs/https/) as a Frontend to a [Vault](https://www.vaultproject.io/) Cluster.
+This [Terraform](https://www.terraform.io/) code instantiate a [Google Cloud HTTPS Load Balancer](https://cloud.google.com/load-balancing/docs/https/) as a Frontend to a [Vault](https://www.vaultproject.io/) Cluster.

 Backend health is checked using `/v1/sys/health` Vault API endpoint to only load balance to the active Vault node in the cluster.

 When Vault leader fails, another node will be elected, so our Load Balancer will automatically load balance to the new one.

-See more details on [documentation](https://www.vaultproject.io/api/system/health.html)
+See more details on [documentation](https://www.vaultproject.io/api/system/health.html).

 ## Usage